 Recommended Reading: How to Gain Buy-In with an Enterprise SEO Dashboard

 Look at the difference between the ranking data for the same query with daily versus weekly.

 Daily rankings also lend themselves to discovering volatile keywords that are on the verge of plummeting in rank position.

 Imagine this: Your weekly data showed a major drop in rank after consistent performance, but in reality the keywords were fluctuating prior.

 With daily data, the keyword could have been flagged as volatile before the drop.

 Clients can use Rank Intelligence’s trended view to see a heatmap of keywords and their respective rank positions coded with a volatility score for easy analysis.

 (Keyword volatility sorted by search volume.)

-Keyword cannibalization (or the flip-flopping issue) occurs when Google doesn’t know which page to rank for your keyword.
+Keyword cannibalization (or the flip-flopping issue) occurs when Google doesn’t know which URL to rank for your keyword.
 Oftentimes, your pages compete with each other in the SERPs.